Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

-# HR Onboarding and Offboarding Web App for Azure AD and local AD with flexible Organizational Charts
+# HR onboarding and offboarding web app for Azure AD and local AD with flexible Organizational Charts.

-HR Onboarding and Offboarding Web App for managing employees in Azure AD and hybrid local AD.
-This app provides convenient options to create, update, and delete Entra ID and hybrid local AD accounts.
-The app also offers configurable Organizational Charts to display company hierarchies based on users attributes from Azure AD.
+This is an HR onboarding and offboarding web app for managing employees in Azure AD and hybrid local AD.

+- The app provides convenient options to create, update, and delete Entra ID and hybrid local AD accounts without a need to open VPN
+  - In order to provide optional operations on local AD, the app uses standard capabilities of Azure Automation Hybrid Worker.
+- The app also offers configurable Organizational Charts that provide displaying company hierarchies based on users attributes of Azure AD.
+- Organizational Charts support flexible grouping by multiple user attributes and up to 5 horizontal columns.

 ## Technological stack